phephephe/create_vault/README.md

 ansible-playbook playbook

-This play will generated passwords to Ansible vault
+This play will generated passwords to Ansible vault to
 * "{{ target_inventory }}/{{ taget_vault }}"

 The generated passwords are defined using two variables: